Kurento/kurento/source/tutorials/java/tutorial-2-one2one.rst

 In the following figure you can see a class diagram of the server side code:

 .. digraph:: One2OneCall
-   :caption: Class diagram of server side MagicMirror app
+   :caption: Server-side class diagram of the one to one video call app

    size="12,8";
    fontname = "Bitstream Vera Sans"